Dillon Heatherington: Professional

-Having left the Stars organization as a free agent after four seasons, Heatherington signed his first contract abroad, agreeing to a one-year contract with Kazakh club, Barys Nur-Sultan of the Kontinental Hockey League (KHL) on November 2, 2020.
+Having left the Stars organization as a free agent after four seasons, Heatherington signed his first contract abroad, agreeing to a one-year contract with Barys Nur-Sultan of the Kontinental Hockey League (KHL) on November 2, 2020.
 He played in 41 games with Barys scoring two goals and seven points.
+Barys qualified for the KHL playoffs and faced Metallurg Magnitogorsk in the opening round, whom they eliminated.
+They faced Avangard Omsk in the second round, who knocked them out in turn.
+In six playoff games, Heatherington went scoreless.

-After a lone season in the KHL with Barys, Heatherington returned to North America and the NHL in agreeing to a one-year, two-way contract with the Ottawa Senators on July 29, 2021.
-During the 2021–22 season Heatherington appeared in nine games with the Senators without registering a point.
-With Belleville, Heatherington has two goals and thirteen points in 45 games.
-In the offseason, Heatherington signed a two-year two-way extension with the Senators.
+After a lone season in the KHL, Heatherington returned to North America and the NHL in agreeing to a one-year, two-way contract with the Ottawa Senators on July 29, 2021.
+He began the season with Belleville, where he was named an alternate captain, but was recalled on November 11.
+He made his 2021–22 NHL season debut that night playing on the third pair with Michael Del Zotto in a 2–0 loss to the Los Angeles Kings.
+He spent the rest of the season shuttling between Belleville and Ottawa, on both the main roster and Ottawa's taxi squad.
+Heatherington appeared in nine games with the Senators without registering a point.
+With Belleville, he recorded two goals and 13 points in 45 games.
+Belleville qualified for the playoffs for the first time in franchise history, facing the Rochester Americans in the opening round.
+The Americans swept Belleville in two games in their best-of-three series.

+In the offseason, Heatherington signed a two-year, two-way extension with the Senators.
 He was named captain of the Belleville Senators on October 11, 2022.
-During the 2022–23 season he was recalled on December 7, 2022 after Artyom Zub and Jacob Bernard-Docker missed time due to injury.
+During the 2022–23 season he was recalled on December 7, 2022 after Artem Zub and Jacob Bernard-Docker missed time due to injury.
 He played in one game before being returned to Belleville.
 He was recalled again on December 27 and then in the new year on February 19, 2023.
+He finished the season appearing in three games for Ottawa, going scoreless.
+In 60 games with Belleville, he recorded four goals and 15 points.
 Heatherington attended Ottawa's 2023 training camp, but failed to make the team.
 He was placed on waivers and after going unclaimed, was assigned to Belleville to start the 2023–24 season.
+In 60 games with Belleville, he tallied three goals and ten points.

 Following three seasons within the Senators organization, Heatherington left to sign as a free agent to a one-year AHL contract with the San Diego Gulls, primary affiliate to the Anaheim Ducks, on July 2, 2024.
+He made 59 appearances for San Diego, tallying one goal and seven points.

 After a lone season with the Gulls, Heatherington opted to leave North America as a free agent, signing a one-year contract with German club, EHC München of the Deutsche Eishockey Liga, on June 23, 2025.